 [tweet_box design=”box_08″]Bodyweight training, also known as Calisthenics, originated from Ancient Greece[/tweet_box] and its definition derives from a combination of terms – beauty and strength.
 Nowadays, calisthenics commonly makes up the basis of physical education, warm ups and conditioning programmes for sports teams due to the exercises not taking up a lot of space and can be performed quickly with no equipment whilst being simple and easy to understand.
 This regime still makes up the basis of many individuals training programmes but few know the true potential from progressive calisthenics as this article discusses and even fewer have enough knowledge of bodyweight training to know how to progress – the reason why many turn to weight and gym innovations.
 This however, unnaturally focuses on single muscle groups which unbalances the body inducing the possibility of injury.

 Calisthenics is tremendously effective in developing raw strength as bodyweight trainers focus on conditioning the entire body evenly, supporting the nervous system, balance, co-ordination and muscle strength.
-Furthermore, bodyweight workouts regulate body fat levels, supports the avoidance of back problems both now and in the future and also functionality training which can help improve one’s athletic abilities. [tweet_box design=”box_08″]Bodyweight training is not a new trend in fitness; bodyweight training is as old as exercise itself.[/tweet_box] The physique of a bodyweight trainer is truly special, bodyweight enthusiasts’ develop a look that is fiercely conditioned to the extent that their appearance not only portrays strength but a powerful inner strength.
+Furthermore, bodyweight workouts regulate body fat levels, supports the avoidance of back problems both now and in the future and also functionality training which can help improve one’s athletic abilities.
+The physique of a bodyweight trainer is truly special, bodyweight enthusiasts’ develop a look that is fiercely conditioned to the extent that their appearance not only portrays strength but a powerful inner strength.
 Body weight training is one of the most effective methods of developing your mind and body to reach amazing levels of strength, power, coordination, flexibility and body awareness.